-- (c) harassment and discrimination free learning; and - (d) discipline procedures for students. - (13) "Positive behavior interventions and support" means an implementation framework for maximizing the selection and use of evidence-based prevention practices along a multi-tiered continuum that supports the academic, social, emotional, and behavioral competence of a student. - (14) "Program" means an instructional or behavioral program including: - (a) contracted services offered by private providers under the direct supervision of public school staff; - (b) a program that receives public funding; or - (c) a program for which the Board has regulatory authority. - (15) "Policy" means standards and procedures that include: - (a) [the provisions of-]Section 53G-8-202 and additional standards, procedures, and training adopted in an open meeting by a local board of education or charter school board that: - (i) defines hazing, bullying, and cyber-bullying; - (ii) prohibits hazing and bullying; - (iii) requires training regarding: - (A) the prevention of hazing, bullying, cyber-bullying, and discipline among school employees and students; and - (B) the use of restorative practices, positive behavior interventions and supports, and emergency safety interventions;[-and] - (iv) provides for enforcement through employment action or student discipline and; - (v) are informed and updated by data obtained through a school's climate survey as described in Rule R277-623. - (16) "Qualifying minor" means a school-age minor who: - (a) is at least nine years old; or - (b) turns nine years old at any time during the school year.
+(c) harassment and discrimination free learning; and

+(d) discipline procedures for students.

+(14) "Positive behavior interventions and support" means an implementation framework for maximizing the selection and use of evidence-based prevention practices along a multi-tiered continuum that supports the academic, social, emotional, and behavioral competence of a student.

+(15) "Program" means an instructional or behavioral program including:

+(a) contracted services offered by private providers under the direct supervision of public school staff;

+(b) a program that receives public funding; or

+(c) a program for which the Board has regulatory authority.

+(16) "Policy" means standards and procedures that include:

+(a) Section 53G-8-202 and additional standards, procedures, and training adopted in an open meeting by a local board of education or charter school board that:

+(i) defines hazing, bullying, and cyber-bullying;

+(ii) prohibits hazing and bullying;

+(iii) requires training regarding:

+(A) the prevention of hazing, bullying, cyber-bullying, and discipline among school employees and students; and

+(B) the use of restorative practices, positive behavior interventions and supports, and emergency safety interventions;

+(iv) provides for enforcement through employment action or student discipline;

+(v) are informed and updated by data obtained by any regular safety or health related survey including a school's climate survey as described in Rule R277-623; and

+(vi) other appropriate measurements.

+(17) "Qualifying minor" means a school-age minor who:

+(a) is at least nine years old; or

+(b) turns nine years old at any time during the school year.

-- (17) "Restorative justice program" means the same as that term is defined in Section 53G-8-211. - (18) "Restorative practice" means the building and sustaining of relationships among students, school personnel, families and community members to build and strengthen social connections within communities and hold individuals accountable to restore relationships when harm has occurred. - (19) "School" means any public elementary or secondary school or charter school. - (20) "School employee" means: - (a) a school teacher; - (b) a school staff member; - (c) a school administrator; or - (d) any other person employed, directly or indirectly, by an LEA. - (21) "Seclusionary time out" means that a student is: - (a) placed in a safe enclosed area by school personnel in accordance with the requirements of Rules R392-200 and R710-4; - (b) purposefully isolated from adults and peers; and - (c) prevented from leaving, or reasonably believes that the student will be prevented from leaving, the enclosed area. - (22) "Section 504 accommodation plan," required by Section 504 of the Rehabilitation Act of 1973, means a plan designed to accommodate an individual who has been determined, as a result of an evaluation, to have a physical or mental impairment that substantially limits one or more major life activities. - (23) "Self-Discipline" means a personal system of organized behavior designed to promote self-interest while contributing to the welfare of others. - (24) "Student with a qualifying offense" means a qualifying minor who committed an alleged class C misdemeanor, infraction, status offense on school property, or truancy.
+(18) "Restorative justice program" means the same as that term is defined in Section 53G-8-211.

+(19) "Restorative practice" means the building and sustaining of relationships among students, school personnel, families and community members to build and strengthen social connections within communities and hold individuals accountable to restore relationships when harm has occurred.

+(20) "School" means any public elementary or secondary school or charter school.

+(21) "School employee" means:

+(a) a school teacher;

+(b) a school staff member;

+(c) a school administrator; or

+(d) any other person employed, directly or indirectly, by an LEA.

+(22) "Seclusionary time out" means that a student is:

+(a) placed in a safe enclosed area by school personnel in accordance with the requirements of Rules R392-200 and R710-4;

+(b) purposefully isolated from adults and peers; and

+(c) prevented from leaving, or reasonably believes that the student will be prevented from leaving, the enclosed area.

+(23) "Section 504 accommodation plan," required by Section 504 of the Rehabilitation Act of 1973, means a plan designed to accommodate an individual who has been determined, as a result of an evaluation, to have a physical or mental impairment that substantially limits one or more major life activities.

+(24) "Self-Discipline" means developing the ability to take personal responsibility for one's actions.

+(25) "Student with a qualifying offense" means a qualifying minor who committed an alleged class C misdemeanor, infraction, status offense on school property, or truancy.